The Net Price Calculator

 How accurate is it?

 Your results from the Net Price Calculator will be only as reliable as the information you provide.
 Keep in mind that the calculated amount of financial aid is an estimate, not an official offer.
 The estimate provided using this net price calculator does not represent a final determination, or actual award, of financial assistance.
 The price of attendance and financial aid availability may change.
-This estimate shall not be binding on the Secretary of Education, this institution of higher education or the State in which this institution of higher education is located.
+This estimate shall not be binding on the U.S. Secretary of Education, the Commonwealth of Massachusetts, or Boston University.

 BU Financial Assistance will determine your actual award amount based on your CSS/Financial Aid PROFILE application, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.